01-edu/public/subjects/java/Nexus/README1.md

 To begin the project, follow these steps:

-1. Follow the instructions provided in the `Task 1` folder to complete the Nexus installation and setup.
+1. Follow the instructions provided in the `Task 1` to complete the Nexus installation and setup.
-2. Proceed to `Task 2`, `Task 3`, and `Task 4` folders to complete the remaining project tasks.
+2. Proceed to `Task 2`, `Task 3`, and `Task 4` to complete the remaining project tasks.

 ## Evaluation